osate/osate2/analyses/org.osate.analysis.resource.budgets/help/markdown/busload.md

 ## Using the Analysis

 For each bus component, the analysis finds each virtual bus and connection bound to the bus.
 Virtual buses are recursively explored to find all the virtual buses and connections bound to them.
-Analysis checks that capacity of each bus is sufficient for the data requirements for all the bound virtual buses and connections.
-This check is recursively applies to all the bound virtual buses.
+Analysis checks that the capacity of each bus is sufficient for the data requirements for all the bound virtual buses and connections.
+This check  recursively applies to all the bound virtual buses.
 The specifics of this analysis are elaborated in the following subsections.

 ### Specifying Bindings